Skip to content ↓

 Governors approved the constitution as detailed above to come into effect from 16 July 2015 and that the term of office of Staff Governors would be two years, all others would be four years.
 For details of roles and responsibilities of our current school governors, please see the constitution document at the bottom of this page.

-The chair of governors is Mike Ballinger, who can be contacted via the school office.
+The chair of governors is Kristie Wren, who can be contacted via the school office.

 For details of dates of appointment and attendance at Governors meetings over the last academic year, please see the attached documents at the bottom of this page.